Arsenal on this day in history – the January files

 1 January 2014: Arsenal 2 Cardiff 0, with goals from Bendtner and Walcott, but Bendtner was injured in the game and joined Giroud, Ozil, Ramsey and Gibbs on the injury list.

 2 January 1886: The match Selby v Woolwich United is recorded as having been played – seemingly proof that there was already football in the Woolwich area before Dial Square and Royal Arsenal.
-This is the club has most likely been confused with Woolwich Union – which probably did not exist (Woolwich Union being the name of the local workhouse.)
+This is the club has most likely been confused with Woolwich Union – which probably did not exist.

 2 January 1887: An advert appeared in “The Referee” by Dial Square F.C. seeking matches – proof that the club did not become Royal Arsenal on Christmas Day 1886 as is stated in many histories of the club.

-2 January 1897: Arsenal played in the fifth qualifying round of the cup beating Chatham 4-0, but there was still yet one more round to go (the “Supplementary round” before the competition proper.
-The number of entries showed the way in which the FA Cup came to dominate football since its foundation 26 years before.
+2 January 1897: Arsenal played in the fifth qualifying round of the cup beating Chatham 4-0, but there was still yet one more round to go (the “Supplementary round”) before the competition proper.
+The number of entries showed the way in which the FA Cup had come to dominate football since its foundation 26 years before.

 2 January 1903: Harry Bradshaw, was charged with “keeping the Manor Ground for the exercise of a lottery” found guilty and fined after Arsenal’s archery tournament was found to be a lottery, not a competition of skill.
 The fine was £5, but the tournament raised £1200 – almost a quarter of the annual income of the club.
 Even if you never click on a link from this site, do read this one.
 It is fascinating.